AndreaMariani-AM/Docker/example_workflow.md

 * Building script

 Create a bash script that builds the image, it'll be called like any other script with `./script.sh`.
-In this script, first we create a variable that contains the day when the image is created, the building function with a couple of options, the tagging step that's skipped 'cause we add the username to the image directly here, the redirection of STDOUT and ERR to a file that can be inspected to troubleshoot the build and finally whe push the newly created image to the repo.
+In this script, first we create a variable `IMAGE_VERSION` that contains the day when the image is created, the building function with a couple of options, the tagging step that's skipped 'cause we add the username to the image directly here, the redirection of STDOUT and ERR to a file that can be inspected to troubleshoot the build and finally whe push the newly created image to the repo.
 The script looks like this.

 ```
 IMAGE_VERSION=$(date "+%m%d%y") # this sets the version